Globe Works: History and architecture

 The Globe Works were built in 1825 by the architects Henry and William Ibbotson for the edge tool manufacturers Ibbotson & Roebank.
-The Works are one of England's oldest surviving cutlery and tool factories and were possibly the World's first purpose built cutlery factory.
+The Works are one of England's oldest surviving cutlery and tool factories and were possibly the world's first purpose built cutlery factory.
 When opened the Works produced steel, tools and cutlery on the one site in an integrated process driven by steam power.

 The Works has an ornamental façade frontage built in coarse square stone and brick in the Classical Revival style.
 The façade has two storeys with nine windows on each storey, the middle section is pedimented and this gives an additional half a storey to this section.
 Behind the ornamental façade were furnaces, a manager's residence and a courtyard which was surrounded by many small workshops in which numerous little mesters were employed.
 The owner had a house integrated into the design at the southern end of the Works and this is the probable reason for the grandness of the façade.
 The entrance to the house was on the side wall and had a pillared porch, today this is the main entrance and reception for the entire building.

 The courtyard behind the facade is lined by buildings which were formerly cutlery workshops.

-Eminent industrialist Charles Cammell worked at the Globe Works for Ibbotson Brothers between 1830 and 1837 before leaving to set up his own firm of Johnson, Cammell and Company with Thomas Johnson, this firm later became part of the Cammell Laird group.
+The industrialist Charles Cammell worked at the Globe Works for Ibbotson Brothers between 1830 and 1837, before leaving to set up his own firm of Johnson, Cammell and Company with Thomas Johnson; this firm later became part of the Cammell Laird group.
 Another well known industrialist William Edgar Allen worked at the Globe Works as a young man before setting up the Edgar Allen and Company steelworks in 1867.
 The Globe Works received considerable damage during industrial unrest between employers and unions in 1843 when a bomb was planted by two members of the Saw Grinders Union.
 In 1852 John Walters moved his business from the city centre to the Globe Works, his factory made table knives, spring knives, steel and tools and specialised in making Bowie knives for the American market.
 Between 1865 and 1910 the Works were occupied by Unwin & Rodgers.
 The Works later became an all-purpose factory and warehouse.
 The entrance to the factories surrounding the courtyard was under an enormous archway to the right and below the portcullis of the original house.
 This was originally built to allow horses and carts/carriages into the cobbled courtyard.
 The upstairs packing rooms and office had to be accessed by an outside staircase.